 The veterinarian will require a detailed medical history and a background of everything your dog came into contact with that day.
-Full blood work as well as an urinalysis will be performed to test for chemicals, as well as a vomit or stool sample test if possible.
+Full blood work as well as a urinalysis will be performed to test for chemicals, as well as a vomit or stool sample test if possible.

 Veterinary treatment of poisoning includes administering antidotes, charcoal or inducing vomiting.
 Intensive care is sometimes required to prevent kidney failure.
 Expect an IV and observation period.

 Cost of Poisoning Veterinary Care

-The total diagnosis and treatment costs of poisoning run at an average of $500.
+The total costs for diagnosis and treatment of poisoning run at an average of $500.
 Pet insurance can cover up to 90% of this bill, depending on your type of plan and if you are past the customary waiting period.

 Preventing Foreign Fluid Poisoning

 The easiest and most important part of avoiding antifreeze poisoning in dogs and cats is to simply keep fluids out of your pet’s reach.
 Store antifreeze and other car engine fluids in cabinets or high shelves, and keep them securely closed in a container to thwart curious paws in places where they shouldn’t be.
 When you do take out these fluids, make sure there are no animals around and clean up any spills or leaks.

 If you are using antifreeze in toilet bowls, use child locks to keep the toilet lid down, or make sure bathroom doors are securely closed.
 Providing your pet with a bowl of water can also keep them from seeking a drink in the toilet!
 Always keep an eye on your pet for any suspicious or unusual behaviors that last longer than 48 hours.

 Sometimes we can’t prevent accidents or illnesses, which is where pet insurance comes in.
 Healthy Paws covers poison hotline charges, as well as those emergency vet visits should the unthinkable happen.
 Research our dog and cat insurance, and start by getting a free quote today.